 The Story is a book of selections from The Bible, arranged chronologically, that reads like a novel.

-Starting on Sunday, September 7, our community of faith will begin the process of reading this wonderful version of God’s Word where there are no traditional chapter names (Genesis through Revelation are replaced by Creation through The End of Time).
+Our community of faith is reading this wonderful version of God’s Word where there are no traditional chapter names (Genesis through Revelation are replaced by Creation through The End of Time).
 The are no chapter or verse numbers.
 The Story reads like a novel.

-Mission Matters - Starting on Sunday, October 5 at 12:45pm, Providence middle/high students are invited to join Pastor Billy as this group discusses opportunities to answer Christ’s call to make a difference in the world.
-This group will meet at the church each month to discuss a variety of topics (caring for the sick; seeking justice; honoring the poor; loving the forsaken; etc.) and then, once a quarter, go out into the world to make a difference.
+Mission Matters - Providence middle/high students are invited to join Pastor Billy on the 1st Sunday of each month, 12:45 - 1:45pm, as this group discusses opportunities to answer Christ’s call to make a difference in the world.
+This group meets at the church each month to discuss a variety of topics (caring for the sick; seeking justice; honoring the poor; loving the forsaken; etc.) and then, once a quarter, go out into the world to make a difference.
 Lunch will be served at gatherings.
 Young people are encouraged to bring along an adult partner.

 Wednesday night Pastor's Bible Study on The Book of Revelation, beginning September 17 at 6:00 pm, we enjoy a prepared meal together (for a fee), study God's word through a variety of ways, and end at 7:30 pm.
 Child care is provided, and reservations for dinner are required.